ryanmsartor/RGXX-Custom-MinUI-Paks/readme.txt

        you from viewing and launching any VARCADE games (modified map.txt and .map_detail.txt)
      - Overhauled the readme, if that matters for anything

-v8 - 2024-06-??
-[WORK STILL IN PROGRESS; NOT READY FOR RELEASE]
-     - Native Pico-8 APP for stock firmware (RG28xx only)
+v8 - 2024-06-16
-     - Splore.pak and P8-NATIVE.pak for MinUI (RG28xx only)
+     - Added P8-NATIVE.pak and Splore.pak for both H700 line and RGB30
-     - VARCADE.pak now detects which device you are using and launches accordingly.
+     - Added stock OS apps: Splore.sh, Install_Prereqs.sh, Import_Carts_to_Splore.sh
+     - Updated VARCADE.pak to only rotate controls for the RG28xx
+     - Power key now switches back and forth from stylus input on DS.pak
+     - Select key now switches back and forth between D-pad and Analog stick input for DC.pak and N64.pak (see known issues)
+     - R2 key now switches back and forth between D-pad and Analog stick input for PSPRA.pak and PSPSA.pak (see known issues)